-Having a background in graphic design will particularly help with roles that involve briefing creatives, such as marketing, for example.
+Having a background in graphic design will mainly help with roles that involve briefing creatives, such as marketing, for example.
 Marketing Managers are expected to oversee all aspects of the mix, from brochure and website design to written communications.
 Shillington Sydney graduate Alexander Wu-Kim applied his skill-set to a role as Digital Marketing Manager at fashion label, Local Supply.

 At Shillington, a high number of our graduates go on to become lecturers, with some returning to the places they studied to help nurture the careers of budding professionals.

-Laura Weldon, part-time teacher at Shillington Manchester, explains the appeal: “I teach because I am as passionate about design today as I was first starting out.
-I love seeing that passion and interest for design in the students.
+Laura Weldon, part-time teacher at Shillington Manchester, explains the appeal: “I teach because I am as passionate about design today as I was first starting.
+I love seeing that passion and interest in design in the students.
 It’s such a great process to be part of—we have students come in that have never used a Mac before, and they graduate with the skills to be a designer.
 It also keeps me on my toes and gives me a fresh perspective on things as I am surrounded by 22 students that have completely different outlooks.”

 Weddings are now big business, with the average bride and groom spending £33K on their special day.
-With the industry booming, roles for the creatively gifted are plentiful, with couples requiring all manner of stationery, from save the dates to table plans.
+With the industry booming, roles for the creatively gifted are plentiful, with couples requiring all manner of stationery, from 'save the dates' to table plans.

 This is a path that has enticed many Shillington graduates, including Emily Kerr, who has a few words of advice for designers entering the field: “My main learning from doing invites is that its key to involve mother of the bride from the start.
 So many times friends have been charmed by quirky personalised first drafts.
-However, later down the line, the family get to see and suddenly things have to become more traditional!”
+However, later down the line, the family get to see, and suddenly things have to become more traditional!”

 I love that my days are never the same; every day poses a new question or problem that I have to solve through design.

 Rather than opt for a career that fully encompasses traditional skills, 3D illustration can be a happy medium between this and focusing on contemporary computer processes.
 At Shillington, we host a ‘handmade day’ to encourage more exploration into this field.
-One of our recent guest lecturers, Kyle Bean, who’s worked for clients including Google, Emirates, Kinfolk and Wallpaper, offers advice to those considering a career in 3D illustration: “Having good making skills is only half of what is really necessary when it comes to this kind of work.
+One of our recent guest lecturers, Kyle Bean, who’s worked for clients including Google, Emirates, Kinfolk and Wallpaper, offers advice to those considering a career in 3D illustration: “Having good making skills is only half of what is necessary when it comes to this kind of work.
 You also need to be good at communicating your ideas and carefully planning your projects."

 Ebooks may now be a popular choice for readers, but printed pages are still very much in demand by book lovers the world over.
-As such, there is high demand for enticing covers that will draw in potential readers – great news for creatives.
+As such, there is a high demand for enticing covers that will draw in potential readers – great news for creatives.
 Holly Ovenden is a stellar example of an inspiring designer that specialises in book covers.
 She is currently working in-house at Bloomsbury Publishing in London, after graduating from Shillington.
-Similarly, David Pearson has created critically-acclaimed artwork for a variety of clients including Penguin.
+Similarly, David Pearson has created critically-acclaimed artwork for a variety of clients, including Penguin.

 Again drawing on the more traditional elements of design practice, sign painting and hand lettering is still a highly coveted skill, especially in the hospitality industry.
 Restaurants hoping to stand out in a crowded market may call upon designers to help create unique signage.
 Shillington guest lecturer Josh Harris, aka The A Board Dude, has dedicated his career to the art.

 "I kinda stumbled into it purely by chance while I was working at The Breakfast Club in Angel, London.
 I noticed their sandwich board design was looking pretty flaccid and decorated with outdated trivia.
 So, I scribbled on it.
 And another board.
-The big boss man, Jon took a liking to it, informed my manager at the time and she offered me a new role painting the boards at their four locations around the city every week!
+The big boss man, Jon, took a liking to it, informed my manager at the time, and she offered me a new role painting the boards at their four locations around the city every week!
 The rest is history."

 For fans of 8-bit, Oculus Rift and everything in between, gaming design might seem a tempting challenge to apply your skills.
 Winner of the Shillumni competition Vanille Cuvelier, caught our attention when she designed a mobile game called Shillorun, with no previous game design experience.
-On developing her new skill-set, she said: "Creating a game is really straightforward once you get the hang of how rules, behaviours and attributes work."
+On developing her new skill-set, she said: "Creating a game is straightforward once you get the hang of how rules, behaviours and attributes work."
 If you're looking to make the segway into this creative offshoot, Vanille recommends GameSalad as a starting point.

-In addition to UX and UI, truly memorable websites require strong design aesthetics, which is where graphic designers can make their mark.
+In addition to UX and UI, truly great websites require strong design aesthetics, which is where graphic designers can make their mark.
 Shillington graduate and the former Head of Digital, John Fry, knows more than a thing or two about the world of web design.
 Running Sixheads, alongside co-founder Bec Brown, John uses his 15 years of design and development experience to assist his clients in achieving websites that both look and work beautifully.

 I still sketch ideas out to explain to clients what I intend to do – that is a really important stage of the process.

-With brands now having the opportunity to reach a mass audience through social media, email marketing is arguably now more important than ever before.
+With brands now having the opportunity to reach a mass audience through social media, email marketing is arguably more important than ever before.
 Curated lists ensure that companies can talk directly to potential customers, through controlled and customised messaging.
-In order to ensure the brand's identity is conveyed across all forms of communication, many design agencies and creative freelancers are finding their niche in specifically designing for email platforms.
+To ensure the brand's identity is conveyed across all forms of communication, many design agencies and creative freelancers are finding their niche in specifically designing for email platforms.
 For designers with a penchant for digital, this could be a sidestep into the career of your dreams.